 Bombay Potatoes Recipe

 It’s funny.
 I used to be a die-hard Mexican food fan (I still am!).
-But the longer I stick to a plant-based eating plan, the more I appreciate and enjoy Indian flavors.
+But the more I learn about plant-based cooking, the more I appreciate and enjoy Indian flavors.
 I’ve loved Indian food for a long time now.
-But I’ve never had a true appreciation for all the different types of foods that come from different regions of India.
+But I’ve never had a genuine appreciation for all the different flavor profiles from all the different regions of India.

 Clean Eating Bombay Potatoes Recipe